-You cannot wing it when it comes to sugar cookies, one minute to late and they are hard as rocks, too early and they crumble and go gooey in the middle.
+You cannot wing it when it comes to sugar cookies.
+One minute too late and they are hard as rocks.
+Too early and they crumble and go gooey in the middle.

-14. Watch your first batch closely to get the timing right
+14. Watch your first batch carefully to get the timing right

 Perfectly baked sugar cookies have just a touch of golden brown around the edges.
 Knowing how long your oven takes to do that is going to take a bit of experimenting.
-Watch your first batch closely and note how long it took on your recipe book or card.
+Watch your first batch carefully and note how long it took in a recipe book or on a recipe card.

-When you take the cookie sheets out of the oven don’t take the cookies off immediately.
-This leads to a lot of broken and warped cookies instead let them cool on the sheets 3 or 4 minutes and then transfer to a cooling rack that is lined with wax paper so they don’t melt around the wire.
+When you take the cookie sheets out of the oven, don’t take the cookies off immediately.
+This leads to a lot of broken and warped cookies.
+Instead let them cool on the sheets three to four minutes and then transfer to a cooling rack that is lined with wax paper so they don’t melt around the wire.

 Sugar cookies don’t keep more than a few day, so bless another family with a plate full.

-If you are making sugar cookies with children THROW MOST OF THIS LIST OUT!
+If you are making sugar cookies with children, THROW MOST OF THIS LIST OUT!
 I make my sugar cookies in the early morning hours before the kids are up, it is therapy to me.
 Later when they are cooled I let them decorate them however they want.
-Once and a while my daughter does help me bake a batch and when she does, I start off our cookie session with the attitude of “building memories is more important than building perfect sugar cookies”.
-I still use real ingredients but I am not as fussy on the looks of the cookie.
+When she was younger, my daughter would occasionally help me bake a batch and when she did I would start off our cookie session with the attitude of “building memories is more important than building perfect sugar cookies.”
+I still used real ingredients, but I was not as fussy on the looks of the cookie.

 3 posts you are going to want to read: